CrossCTF/crossctf.github.io/_posts/2018-04-21-Qualified-Teams.md

 1. Passing the threshold.
 The threshold is is the median score (1928) out of all the teams
 2. Top 2 teams from their respective schools

+If the capacity of 20 teams are still not filled, we will include the highest scoring teams out of those eliminated teams until there are 20 teams.

 Here are the teams that have qualified for the competition:

 | No. | Team Name | Affiliation | Score|